Nisei US Soldier Aided

 The Japanese unconditional surrender is mostly remembered by the formal September 2nd document signing in Tokyo Bay, on board the USS Missouri which officially ended World War II.
 The signing ceremony aboard the USS Missouri was a compromise between Army General Douglas MacArthur and Navy Admiral Chester Nimitz, with President Harry Truman having his home state battleship Missouri being the actual place of the historic signing.
 Today the USS Missouri can be seen at Pearl Harbor, moored near the sunken USS Arizona, bombed on December 7, 1941.

-By 1947 a new Japanese government constitution was approved and contained many elements, largely directed by MacArthur, for a democratic form of government with many citizen rights including the right of women to vote in elections.
+government with many citizen rights including the right of women to vote

 And they all just "faded away"